TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 **OBS**
 THE SCRIPTS TO BE SOURCED ARE WRITTEN FOR T-SHELL

-if you're using some other shell, change to tcsh or modify the scripts to be compliant with your shell.::
+If you're using some other shell, change to tcsh or modify the scripts to be compliant with your shell.::

     tcsh

-TheSyDeKick release 1.8 has been tested with Python v3.6
+TheSyDeKick release 1.11 has been tested with Python v3.11

 - Go to TheSDK directory and run::